 After 20 years of marriage, American born Sara Muller brings her German husband Kurt and their three children to visit her mother and brother just outside Washington D.C. in the late spring of 1940.
 Kurt has been deeply involved in anti-fascist activities, and the family has been moving around for many years.
 The visit to the home of the wealthy Farellys should be a restful vacation, but the family idyll is threatened by the presence of Fanny Farelly’s other houseguests, the impoverished Romanian count, Teck de Brancovis and his wife.
 This classic play by Lillian Hellman brings intrigue, drama and an exploration of the insidious ease with which fascism can infect people’s hearts and minds.

-The Church Hill Theatre office is available remotely by email and our telephone line (410-556-6003) will be monitored on a daily basis.
+All of us here at The Church Hill Theatre, Inc. wish you and your loved ones a wonderful week!
+We hope your time during the Governor's "Stay-at-home" Order has been good to you.
+The Church Hill Theatre Office staff continue to be available remotely by email and our telephone line (410-556-6003) will be monitored on a daily basis.